 Serve others while you are learning a language: Students have opportunities through their coursework to apply their language skills at a local agency, serving a variety of needs in the Kansas City metropolitan area.
 This learning is incorporated into the classroom through discussion and reflection papers.

 The Languages Department welcomes students of many interests into our major and minor programs.
-Students find that their language major adds a new dimension to their academic studies in Art History, Business, Chemistry, English, History, International Relations, Music, Oxbridge Institutions and Policy and Oxbridge Literature and Theory, Psychology and Theater, for example.
-Others choose to couple their language with programs that have specific career applications, such as Education, International Business and Non-profit Leadership.
+Students find that their language major adds a new dimension to their academic studies in Business, Chemistry, English, History, International Relations, Music, Oxbridge Institutions and Policy and Oxbridge Literature and Theory, Psychological Science and Theatre, for example.
+Others choose to couple their language with programs that have specific career applications, such as Education, International Business and Nonprofit Leadership.
 Through study abroad, service learning, and class-related experiences, Jewell language majors have opportunity to develop communication skills, increase their cultural awareness, and achieve academic excellence that will help foster success in their various career paths, graduate school programs and fields of service.

 The mission of the Language Department of William Jewell College is to: